nddpj00/balanced-diet-menu-finder/README.md

 -   My Mentor for continuous helpful feedback.

--   EKC course facilitator for introducing me to many new concepts and software and lots of great advice.
+-   EKC course facilitator, Rachel Furlong for introducing me to many new concepts and software and lots of great advice.